EmbeddedMan/history/readme.txt

                       and device drivers (source code)
 * Skeleton Badge   -- skeleton code to run on a Badge Board, with USB host and device drivers (source code)

+pic32.mcw (for MPLAB8.1):

+* pic32.mcp        -- skeleton code to run on a PIC32MX4, with USB host
+                      and device drivers (source code)

 Note that the remaining targets are private, with no source code provided.
 The Niche Lite TCP/IP stack is provided in binary form to make the skeleton